Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 -------------------

 ## 2. Basic Synthax
-One of the reason why we use Rust is for a memory-safe efficient programming
+One of the reason why we use Rust is for a memory-safe efficient programming.
+It is because that rust compiler strictly yells the programmer to follow their memory-safe instructions.

 ### 2.1.
 Immutables and mutables

-Like I've said, Rust targets to a memory-safe efficient programming.
-For safety, Rust sets variable as an immutable by default.
+In rust, `let` is used for declaration of a variable, without `mut` keyword, rust generally declare the variables be immutable by default.

-Basically, Rust supports three ways to assign a value as follows :
+Basically, rust supports three ways to assign a value as follows :

 | Variable Type | Advantages | Disadvantages | Syntax
 | --- | --- | --- |---|